samschott/maestral/ROADMAP.md

 #### Short term:

-* Switch from implicit grant to PKCE OAuth flow as soon as Dropbox supports it.
+* Switch from implicit grant to PKCE OAuth flow as soon as Dropbox supports it (DONE).
-* Snap package once core20 is released.
+* Snap package once core20 is released and kde-neon works on core20.
 * CLI autocomplete for paths once there is better support from upstream `click`.
 * Update macOS app bundle to Python 3.8 and Qt 5.14.